 The year is 1936, the eve of World War II.
 The Queen of England enlists Cheng Bo Sen, a frenetic Hong Kong cop, to stop the Nazis from implementing a nefarious secret weapon that will overpower the world.
 This action-comedy is packed with kung fu, spectacular gun battles, spy intrigue, and hip-hop!
-Gun Fu is a combination of James Bond, Indiana Jones, Dirty Harry, Bruce Lee, Jay-Z, and super-intense Hong Kong action movies.
+Gun Fu is a combination of James Bond, Indiana Jones, Dirty Harry, Bruce Lee, Dave Chapelle, and super-intense Hong Kong action movies.

 The first story appeared in the one-shot Gun Fu #1.
 The follow-up is the four-issue series "Gun Fu: The Lost City".
 In the new miniseries, England finds out that the Nazis are searching for a lost city rumored to be filled with treasure in the jungles of South America.
 The Queen sends Cheng and archaeology professor Dr. Eleanor Dumple to see if there truly is a lost city and to stop the Nazis' nefarious plans.
 On the prowl in the jungle is a beautiful and mysterious Jaguar Girl.
 Other dangers dwell in the jungle as well as evil secret Nazi experiments.